Alexarr6/browser-agent-evaluation/README.md

 | `browser-use` | Third-party autonomous browser-agent framework | Framework-owned browser and observations |
 | Playwright MCP | Model-driven agent using Playwright's MCP tools | Accessibility snapshots and bounded MCP tools |

 The deterministic reference is not an AI competitor or a performance target.
-It checks that the site is reachable and that the minimum acceptance state can be produced before the AI runners are attempted.
+On standard tasks it is a scripted correctness control.
+On verifier-backed open tasks it uses privileged, site-specific discovery logic only to check current site and verifier feasibility; those outcomes are excluded from solution denominators and agent rankings.
+AI runners still execute when the manifested reference policy says `always run AI`.
 Stagehand is available only as a preflight adapter and is not part of the comparable live matrix.

 ## How an evaluation works